“I’m weird. I’m a weirdo. Have you ever seen me without this stupid hat on? That’s weird.”

 Please note that no product or retailer mentioned in this article is sponsored or endorsed by The Game of Nerds or myself personally, and these are merely suggestions of where to look.

 First, get your main outfit together.
 Jug wears multiple outfits over the course of the show, so really this is where you get to best pick your preference.
 If you’re looking for cheap, your best bet here is to raid your closet and visit garage sales, thrift shops and used clothing online for anything you don’t already have.

-Typical Jug outfit mainstays include suspenders, plaid button-down shirts, fitted coloured jeans, denim/suede jackets, coloured hoodies, bomber jackets with sherpa collars, and boots or sneakers.
+Typical Jug outfit mainstays include suspenders, plaid button-down shirts, fitted colored jeans, denim/suede jackets, colored hoodies, bomber jackets with sherpa collars, and boots or sneakers.
 Scrub through an episode on Netflix or Google some pictures to get an idea of his style, and then put your own thing together!
 It’s not necessary to get the outfit precise — just recognizable!

 STEP TWO – THE SHIRT:

 What’s Jughead without an ‘S’ t-shirt?
-Throughout the season, our boy has worn multiple styles and multiple colours, but we’re typically looking at monochrome colours — whites, blacks, greys — in a heather material or baseball tee style.
+Throughout the season, our boy has worn multiple styles and multiple colors, but we’re typically looking at monochrome colors — whites, blacks, greys — in a heather material or baseball tee style.
 The ‘S’ itself comes in many fonts, but it usually contrasts against the shirt and the design is often artificially cracked/faded.

 For my costume, I actually designed and had a shirt custom-made by a local company for cheap.
 However, if you’re not tech-savvy or don’t have any local print shops handy, you can also find quite the assortment available online.
 However, remember to be cautious when buying clothes online; make sure you are familiar with the return or exchange policy, and give yourself sufficient time in advance to return or replace the product if it doesn’t fit or look the way you need it to!